Markov-Modulated Hawkes Processes for Sporadic and Bursty Event Occurrences: Introduction

 \section{Introduction}

-Understanding event dynamics, such as event occurrences with a temporally heterogeneous intensity, has become an important topic in many research disciplines.
+Understanding social interaction dynamics, such as event occurrences with a temporally heterogeneous intensity, has become an important topic in many research disciplines.
 For example, user behaviors and interactions on social networking platforms and online service providers are of great importance for resource allocation and user experience improvement.
-Many real-world event dynamics are sporadic in nature, rife with irregular event-intense intervals, and heterogeneous in event densities.
-Packet streams in local area networks (LANs) exhibit \textit{self-similar} or \textit{fractal-}like behaviors \citep{leland1994self}.
-The occurrence times of earthquakes have been found to have sizable fluctuations in the numbers of shocks per time unit \citep{ogata1999seismicity}, while the timing of many human actions demonstrates a bursty and heavy-tailed pattern \citep{barabasi2005origin}.
+Many real-world social interaction event dynamics are sporadic in nature, rife with irregular event-intense intervals, and heterogeneous in event densities.
+Study shows that group-living animals dynamically shift their interaction behavior in order to stabilize the social system \citep{williamson2017dynamic}, while the timing of many human actions demonstrates a bursty and heavy-tailed pattern \citep{barabasi2005origin}.
 It is easy to explain the bursty nature of many event dynamics through the example of an email network: during {\em active} hours, one individual sends an initial email to {\em engage} another individual, which acts as a {\em trigger} that leads to a stream of interactions that follows.
 These active hours will eventually give way to an {\em inactive} intersession, during which email arrivals have no trigger effects.
-Such sporadic event dynamics with stochastic {\em inactive-active} transitions can be found in many real-world scenarios, whose irregularity poses challenges for modeling and understanding of the underlying data generating mechanisms.
+Such sporadic event dynamics with stochastic {\em inactive-active} transitions can be found in many real-world soical interactions, whose irregularity poses challenges for modeling and understanding of the underlying data generating mechanisms.

 One example of dynamics of this form is the times of emails between users in a large university, as first collected and analysed by \cite{kossinets2006empirical}.
 Figure~\ref{fig:ex_email} illustrates emails from one user to another in this network over one academic semester (122 days).
 The data shows distinct periods of activity, such as at the start and end of this time period, along with periods with less frequent interactions.